Best Times to Visit Yellowstone National Park, USA

 What's the best time to visit Yellowstone to avoid crowds, but still have decent weather?

 Shoulder seasons—May and September—offer a sweet spot.
-You'll encounter fewer tourists than the peak summer months (June-August), and while some higher elevation areas might still have snow in May, the weather is generally pleasant for exploring.
-Expect some road closures at higher elevations in early May and late September, though.
+You'll encounter fewer tourists than the peak summer months (June-August), and while some higher elevation areas might still have snow, the majority of the park is accessible and the weather is generally pleasant for hiking and sightseeing.

 Ready to Plan Your Trip?